-Finding the area to live in when you PCS can be so nerve wrecking!
+Finding the area to live in when you PCS can be so nerve-racking!

 So we have been pre-approved for a home loan.
 Now we need to decide what area to live in around Fort Hood.
 Our first instinct was Harker Heights or Copperas Cove.
 But as we have thought more about it, we have realized that the only reason we want to be in those areas is so Jerry won’t have far to travel to Fort Hood every day.
 However, Jerry will be retiring in 3 or so years.
 So we had to rethink this.
 We have started making a list of what we want out of the area we live in.

-Some of the other things we need to consider are career opportunities for after he retires, as well as job opportunities for myself.
+Some of the other things we need to consider when we try to find the area to live in are career opportunities for after he retires, as well as job opportunities for myself.

 I am a professional photographer and need to make sure that we live somewhere that has great areas for photo sessions or at least are within driving distance, as well as plenty of area within our home (I have a home studio for indoor sessions).